 During the prespawn period, Largemouth start to move in from the depths closer to the shallow flats that they will use as their spawning ground.
 During these temps you first need to find those potential spawning grounds.

 These will protected bays or sloughs that will be shallow and contain soft bottoms for the bass to clear a nest.

 Once you have found these areas you should look to structure just outside the spawning grounds in deeper water.

 These are all spots that bass will start to move to before they go into spawning areas.

 Once water temperatures hit this window, bass will be moving into those spawning areas to take care of their business.
 This is the time where they are focused on one thing and only one thing.
-In most cases bass are shallow enough that you can actually see them.
+In most cases bass spawn shallow enough that you can actually see them.
 This is the time for sight fishing and this can yield some heavy hitting Largemouth.
 Bass spawn water temps are between 55 and 65 degrees.

 This is a challenging one.
 After the spawn, bass pretty much scatter.
 The big females are already in transition to their summer spots.
 Males can still be found around shallows headed for deeper water.

 The logic here is that bass are in recovery mode from an exhausting spawning period.
 Before they take their place for the summer, some will suspend in water close to structure.
 For those in the shallow pattern, weed lines and current breaks are some areas that could hold late movers.